AODadbase/UIUC-Web-Crawler/README.md

 ### 2. Incremental Crawling & Resumability
 * **Content Hashing**: Tracks page content via MD5 hashes in `crawl_state.json`.
 Only new or changed pages are re-crawled.
+* **TTL-Based Re-crawl**: `visited` is a timestamp dictionary, not a plain set.
+URLs older than `VISITED_TTL_DAYS` (default: 7) are automatically re-queued on the next run, ensuring data stays fresh without manual intervention.
 * **Ctrl+C Safe**: Signal handlers ensure state is always saved on interrupt.
 Resume exactly where you left off.
 * **Periodic Checkpointing**: State is flushed to disk every 10 pages, minimizing data loss on crash.
 * **Auto-Pruning**: Detects and removes stale content (404/410) and cleans up old `.md` files.
 * **Global Blacklist**: Persistent `blacklist.txt` skips known dead, forbidden, or login-only URLs.
+* **Fresh-Run Mode**: `--fresh` flag wipes all crawl state before starting, guaranteeing a full re-crawl from scratch.

 ### 3. Keyword Classification at Crawl Time
 * Pages are classified into 24 category folders during crawling using keyword scoring.